How and when should I pay the tuition fees?

-If you believe the Student Loans Company have assessed your household income incorrectly, you can request a reassessment by phoning 0845 300 5090.
+If you believe the Student Loans Company have assessed your household income incorrectly, you can request a reassessment by phone on +44 0845 300 5090.

 How much should my son or daughter budget for each week?

 This varies but Leeds University Union offers guidance about the typical cost of living for students in Leeds.
-Please visit their money advice pages
+Please visit Leeds University Union money advice pages.

 Can you send me a Council Tax Exemption certificate or a Registration Confirmation Certificate for my son or daughter?

 Students need to apply for their own certificates due to legislation under the Data Protection Act.
-Students can apply in person at the counter or online
+Students can apply online for a Council Tax Exemption certificate or Registration Confirmation Certificate, or in person at the Student Services Centre Counter.

 What happens if my son or daughter fails any of their modules?